williamngan/pts/guide/md/_0300_Group.md

 ![js:group_segments](./assets/bg.png)

+##### In this demo, we keep track of the last 50 positions of the pointer in a Group, and draw one circle for every 5 segments.
+Take a look at the source code and note the use of common Array functions like `push` and `map` along with Group functions like `segments`.

 ### Transformations
 Similar to transformations in Pt, you can use [`scale`](#pt-group), [`rotate2D`](#pt-group) etc to transform a Group ot Pts.
 There are also [`moveBy`](#pt-group) and [`moveTo`](#pt-group) to translate its positions.
 Basic arithmetics like [`add`](#pt-group) and [`multiply`](#pt-group) are also included.